koyuspace/social-app/docs/build.md

 Adding bitdirft is NOT required.
 You can keep `BITDRIFT_API_KEY=` in `.env` which will avoid initializing bitdrift during startup.

-However, if you're a part of the Bluesky team and want to enable bitdrift, fill in `BITDRIFT_API_KEY` in your `.env` to enable bitdrift.
+However, if you're a part of the koyu.space team and want to enable bitdrift, fill in `BITDRIFT_API_KEY` in your `.env` to enable bitdrift.

 ### Adding and Updating Locales